 International Travel Authorization for Students

-Students traveling abroad on behalf of the University must obtain advance approval of travel in, to, or from a destination that is NOT in the United States or Puerto Rico, and register their trip in International SOS prior to departure.
+Students traveling abroad on behalf of the University must obtain advance approval of travel outside the United States or Puerto Rico, and register their trip in International SOS prior to departure.

 - For International travel, students include Research Assistants, Teaching Assistants, and Teaching Associates.